Undergraduate Program

 Advanced Placement (AP) scores or International Baccalaureate (IB) rankings assist departmental advisors in finding the right course level for you.
 Information on how you learned the language or languages you know will also help us advise you on the most appropriate courses for you.

 For students with previous experience with the Mandarin language even those who already have and Advanced Placement (AP) or International Baccalaureate (IB) score, the first step is to take the online placement exam.
 This is an opportunity both to evaluate your reading skills, as well as to fill out a survey providing information on your placement exams will then help us in the process of placing you in the correct course for your skill level.
-For more information on the online placement test, and instructions for how to login, see our online placement exam instructions page.
+For instructions for how to login, see our online placement exam instructions page.
 The placement you receive with your online numerical test scores is not necessarily how you will be placed by MLC.
-Once you have taken the online portion of the test, you will need to schedule a meeting with one of our professors for a placement interview.
+Once you have taken the online portion of the test, you will need to schedule a meeting with Professor Guoming Tian to complete the listening, speaking, and writing portion of the assessment.
+This must be completed prior to registering for a course.

 While AP scores or IB rankings will also be used to assist departmental advisors in finding the right course level for you, they are not sufficient in themselves to place you in the correct course.
-Generally speaking, a student who has earned an AP score of 4 or 5 might be placed into second-year coursework (a student with a 4 might be placed into CHI 151, while a student with a 5 might be placed into 152); however, all placements are contingent on evaluation by our Chinese faculty.
-Students are not permitted to place themselves based solely on AP scores, and must meet with faculty for placement prior to enrolling.
+Generally speaking, a student who has earned an AP score of 4 or 5 might be placed into second-year coursework (a student with a 4 might be placed into CHIN 151, while a student with a 5 might be placed into CHIN 152); however, all placements are contingent on evaluation by our Chinese faculty.
+Students are not permitted to place themselves based solely on AP scores and must meet with Professor Guoming Tian for placement prior to enrolling.

-AP students who successfully place into a course above the 101 level and complete that course with a B+ or higher will then receive AP credit for the course that precedes it in the series.
-(Eg. if student is placed into CHI 151 and receives a B+ or higher, they will receive AP credit for CHI 102.)
+AP students who successfully place into a course above the 101 level and complete that course with a B+ or higher will then receive credit for the course that precedes it in the series.
+(Eg. if student is placed into CHIN 151 and receives a B+ or higher, they will receive AP credit for CHIN 102.)
+AP credits thus awarded may be used toward the general graduation requirement or toward a Chinese minor; per University policy, AP credits may not be used in completion of any cluster.

 Students will receive a “Course planning, placement, and recommendations” sheet with their language placement information from Academic Advising during Orientation and via email.